|Elliott Sound Products||AN-001|

 One thing that is absolutely critical to the sensible operation of the circuit at low signal levels is that all diodes must be matched, and in excellent thermal contact with each other.
 The actual forward voltage of the diodes doesn't matter, but all must be identical.
 The lower signal level limit is determined by how well you match the diodes and how well they track each other with temperature changes.

-Limitations: Linearity is not very good.
-The circuit requires closely matched diodes for low level use because the diode voltage drops in the first stage (D1 & D2) are used to offset the voltage drops of D3 & D4.
+Limitations: Linearity is very good, but the circuit requires closely matched diodes for low level use because the diode voltage drops in the first stage (D1 & D2) are used to offset the voltage drops of D3 & D4.
 At input voltages of more than a volt or so, the non-linearities are unlikely to cause a problem, but diode matching is still essential (IMO).
+Low level performance will be woeful if accurate diode forward voltage and temperature matching aren't up to scratch.
+A forward voltage difference of only 10mV between any two diodes will create an unacceptable error.
+The overall linearity is considerably worse if R3 is included.

 Simple capacitor smoothing cannot be used at the output because the output is direct from an opamp, so a separate integrator is needed to get a smooth DC output.
 This applies to most of the other circuits shown here as well and isn't a serious limitation.